UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 If you already know another Unix text editor—emacs, vi, or vim—you can use one of those.
 If you are interested in learning one of those, your instructor can point you to resources for learning those—if you are going on to CS16, you'll need to learn that skill eventually anyway.

-Open up IDLE (the command, as you may know by now, is idle3), and go to "New" to create a new window—the kind of window that you would normally use for Python function definitions.
+Open up IDLE (the command, as you may know by now, is idle), and go to "New" to create a new window—the kind of window that you would normally use for Python function definitions.

 But instead of typing in Python code, type in the following—this is HTML code, the language used for making web pages.
-Use your name instead of "Jennifer" (and perhaps "he" instead of "she" as needed.)
+Use your name instead of "Jennifer" and alter gender pronouns as desired.

 Note that I made this an image—that means you have to type it, you can't just copy and paste.